WolverineXM/FinTechProject3/README.md

 `StrategyDaysInCash = 'Total days the strategy was invested in cash'`

-`StrategyCapturePositive = 'Of the equity's positive days, how many days did the strategy capture'`
+`StrategyCapturePositive = 'For the equity's positive days, how many days was the strategy invested in the equity'`

-`StrategyCaptureNegative = 'Of the equity's negative days, however may days did the strategy capture'`
+`StrategyCaptureNegative = 'For the equity's negative days, how many days was the strategy invested in the equity'`

 `EquityDays>=1% = 'Total number of days the equity delivered a return greater than or equal to 1%:  Positive Extreme'`